 Unfortunately, these documents are known by many different names, which can lead to confusion.
 Living wills are sometimes called “advance directives,” “health care directives” or “directives to physicians.”
 And HCPAs may also be known as “durable medical powers of attorney,” “durable powers of attorney for health care” or “health care proxies.”
 In some states, “advance directive” refers to a single document that contains both a living will and an HCPA.

 For the sake of convenience, we’ll use the terms “living will” and “HCPA.”
-Regardless of terminology, these documents basically serve two important purposes: 1) to guide health care providers in the event you become unable to communicate or are unconscious, and 2) to appoint someone you trust to make medical decisions on your behalf.
+Regardless of terminology, these documents serve two important purposes: 1) to guide health care providers in the event you become terminally ill or permanently unconscious, and 2) to appoint someone you trust to make medical decisions on your behalf.

 A living will expresses your preferences for the use of life-sustaining medical procedures, such as artificial feeding and breathing, surgery, invasive diagnostic tests, and pain medication.
 It also specifies the situations in which these procedures should be used or withheld.